qulacs/qulacs/README.md

 The time for simulating random quantum circuits is compared with several quantum circuit simulators in November 2020.

-See [the benchmark repository](https://github.com/qulacs/benchmark-qulacs) for the detail of this benchmark.
+See [the benchmark repository](https://github.com/qulacs/benchmark-qulacs) and [Section VI and VII of our paper](https://arxiv.org/abs/2011.13524) for the detail of this benchmark.

+Note that the plots with names end with "opt" and "heavy opt" perform circuit optimization for fast simulation, where the time for optimization is included in the execution time.

 ### Single thread benchmark